Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

     }];
 ```

-After sending the group read receipt, the groupAckCount attribute of AgoraMessage corresponding to message sender will change;
+After sending the group read receipt, the groupAckCount attribute of Message corresponding to message sender will change;

 ``` objc
 @property (nonatomic, readonly) int groupAckCount;